Fred is Lost

 Designing an accessible and rewarding experience

-The primary design philosophy for the project is to create an intuitive and fluid experience, all choices should reflect on these two keywords.
-With minimal handholding and a minimalistic approach, which lets the puzzles do the heavy lifting, all options for both movement and interactions are limited to simplify the gameplay and make the game more accessible - games are for everyone.
+The primary design philosophy for the project is to create an intuitive and fluid experience, all choices reflect on these two design pillars.
+With a minimalistic approach to handholding and actions, letting the puzzles do the heavy lifting, all options for both movement and interactions are stipped down to simplify the gameplay and make the game more accessible as games are for everyone.

 Meet Fred - our character

-The prototype relies on a relatable character with a charming body language that can encapsulate both the narrative and intended emotions to be an extension of the players feelings.
-The character is modelled in MagicaVoxel, by seperating each limb the model could be cleaned up, assembled and rigged in Blender.
+The prototype relies on a relatable character with a charming body language capable of encapsulating both the narrative and intended emotions to be an extension of the players feelings.

-Freds simple design and bright color scheme makes him easily extinguised from the environment and creates a good contrast towards the frigid landscape.
-He moves quickly with switft movement speed and responsive controls, so more focus can be put on puzzle elements and not navigation.
+The simple design and bright color scheme makes him easily extinguised from the environment and creates a good contrast towards the frigid landscape.
+He moves quickly with switft movement speed through responsive controls, so more focus can be put on puzzle elements and not navigation.

-The quick footwork conveys a sense of urgency and determination, he is tired but wants nothing else then to get back home.
-While standing still, he shows thoughtful confusion when turning in place, he is facing the same obstacles as you are.
+Fred's procedural animations in managed with a Control Rig, adding life with imperfections to the systematic movement.
+The quick footwork conveys a sense of urgency and determination, he's tired but want nothing else then to get back home.
+While standing still, he shows thoughtful confusion when turning in place, he's facing the same obstacles as you are.

 Backtrack

-Backtrack also symbolizes the road to recovery when dealing with trauma and distress, sometimes yo get a bit set back - but that's okay, use that step back to your advantage.
+Backtrack also symbolizes the road to recovery when dealing with trauma and distress, sometimes you get a bit set back and that's okay, use that step back to your advantage.

 // Interaction system